bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 ####  USB On-The-Go (OTG)
-USB On-The-Go (OTG) is a mechanism whereby a USB "Device" like a smart phone can act as a USB "Host" so that it can connect to other USB devices like a storage drive or a keyboard.
-Presumably in the context of the Seagate Central, it would let the NAS act as a "Device" that could connect to a "Host" like a Phone or PC.
-This way the Phone or PC could directly access the data stored on the NAS via the USB connection.
+USB On-The-Go (OTG) is a mechanism whereby a USB "Device" like a smart phone or a tablet can act as a USB "Host" so that it can connect to other USB devices like a storage drive or a keyboard.

+Presumably in the context of the Seagate Central, it would let the NAS act as a "Device" that could connect to a "Host" like a PC.
+This way the PC could directly access the data stored on the NAS via the USB connection.
+That is, the Seagate Central would act like a USB harddrive.

-I'm confident that the Seagate Central has never supported OTG however however it is functionality that was included in the original Seagate Central Kernel.
+I'm confident that the Seagate Central has never supported USB OTG however it is a capability that was actually included in the original Seagate Central Kernel.

-OTG isn't mentioned in the Seagate Central documentation and I cannot find any examples online of this kind of functionality being used with a Seagate Central.
-In addition there doesn't seem to be any method to configure or customize this feature, such as which user's Data folder would be made available over the OTG connection and so forth.
+USB OTG isn't mentioned in the Seagate Central documentation and I cannot find any examples online of this kind of functionality being used with a Seagate Central.
+In addition there doesn't seem to be any method to configure or customize this feature, such as which user's Data folder would be made available over the USB OTG connection and so forth.

 I'm not brave enough to experiment with this functionality by plugging my Seagate Central into my PC or Phone via a reversed polarity male to